 Further, a great number of talented MSc and PhD students, and postdoctoral fellows, as well as APPLE Schools' staff members have been essential to the execution of the research and the reporting of findings.

-For all questions related to research in APPLE Schools, please contact Paul J. Veugelers at firstname.lastname@example.org who functions as the liaison with both the APPLE Schools staff and the Board of Directors of the APPLE Schools Foundation on all matters related to research.
+For all APPLE Schools research related questions, please contact Paul J. Veugelers at firstname.lastname@example.org who functions as the liason with both the APPLE Schools staff and the board of directors of the APPLE Schools Foundation on all matters related to research.